tairaO/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps each on track one CCW and CW using center lane driving with mouse steering controller.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving.
+This:

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from side of the lanes.
-These images show what a recovery looks like starting from side of the lanes. :
+These images show what a recovery looks like starting from side of the lanes.
+This decreased left-bias because normally CCW driving tend to gather left-steering, vice versa.
+Therefore, driving CW and CCW helps model being generalized:

 ![alt text][image3]
 ![alt text][image4]